 CALL FOR ABSTRACTS

 The Scientific Committee of the 14th Conference on Hydraulics in Water Engineering is inviting Authors to submit oral and poster abstracts.
+Call for Abstracts has been extended to 30 April.

 In addition to three days of podium papers and field trip, workshops before and during the Conference are offered to discuss and upskill for emerging and updated hydraulic methods.